JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 [Sarkar, 2010](http://ieeexplore.ieee.org/document/5389392/);
 [Prasad et al., 2011](http://dl.acm.org/citation.cfm?id=1993517);
-[Wu et al., 2012](http://dl.acm.org/citation.cfm?id=2457490)), is to only perform loop fusion for *a few "blessed" types and operations* that the compiler can be built to recognize.
+[Wu et al., 2012](http://dl.acm.org/citation.cfm?id=2457490)), is to only perform loop fusion for *a few "built-in" types and operations* that the compiler can be designed to recognize.
 In Julia, for example, we could potentially build the compiler to recognize that it can fuse `*`, `+`, `.^`, and similar operations for the built-in `Array` type, but only for elements that are one of a few built-in numeric types (`Float64`, `Int`, etc.).